futpix/caravans-in-australia/content/review/1274-Vacationer-Caravans-Dakar-226R.md

   ogtitle: "Should I buy Dakar 226R by Vacationer Caravans?"
   ogdescription: "The Vacationer Caravans Dakar 226R is classed as Off Road, and sleeps 2 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Vacationer Caravans"]
-tags: ["Sleeps 2", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""